FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ## Text to Speech and Speech to Text

-In the home directory of your Pi there is a folder called `text2speech` containing some shell scripts. `cd` to the folder and list out all the files by:
+In this part, we are going to start peaking into the world of audio on your Pi!
+Connect the both the USB and aux cables of your webcam to your Pi to act as a speaker and a microphone.
+In the home directory of your Pi, there is a folder called `text2speech` containing some shell scripts. `cd` to the folder and list out all the files by `ls`:

 ```
 pi@ixe00:~/text2speech $ ls